urgdog/urg.systems/projects/homelab-intro.md

 would get complicated.

 I do this to see if things will, in fact, work the way I think they should (they do not).
-Other times it's about accidentally discovering that a product will, in fact, boot at 80 VAC.
+Other times it's learning that yes, that thing CAN boot at 80 VAC.
 (Kinda).

 Behold!
 My standard stuff: